Does this situation sound familiar to you...

 Dividing your subscriber list into smaller fragments allows you to, for example, send campaigns that match someone's gender or to those living in a certain geographic area.

-behavioural data.
+You can also create segments on the basis of engagement and behavioural data.
 Just check to see who frequently opens your messages and who doesn't.

 Also, send thank you messages to subscribers who are more engaged and activation campaigns to those who aren't.
 The feedback you get from how subscribers interact with your messages will tell you which subjects interest them and help you to plan your next campaign.